hanze-hbo-ict/programmeren/readings/universum_simulatie.md

 ---
 title: Is the Universe a Simulation?
-subject: Is het universum een simulatie?
+description: Is het universum een simulatie?
+points: 5
 ---

 # Is the Universe a Simulation?